ajiteshgogoi/touchbase/src/content/blog/identifying-toxic-relationships.md

 # How to Identify and Address Toxic Relationships

 Relationships are the cornerstone of a fulfilling life.
-They provide us with love, support, and a sense of belonging.
+They provide us with love, support and a sense of belonging.
 However, not all relationships are created equal.
-Some, instead of nurturing our well-being, can drain our energy, erode our self-esteem, and leave us feeling emotionally exhausted.
-These are toxic relationships, and learning to identify and address them is crucial for protecting your mental and emotional health.
+Some, instead of nurturing our well-being, can drain our energy, erode our self-esteem and leave us feeling emotionally exhausted.
+These are toxic relationships and learning to identify and address them is crucial for protecting your mental and emotional health.

 This post will guide you through the process of recognising the signs of a toxic relationship, understanding the different types of toxic behaviours, and outlining practical steps you can take to address these relationships, whether it's setting boundaries, seeking help, or ultimately, ending the relationship.

 ## What is a Toxic Relationship?

 A toxic relationship is any relationship where the behaviour of one or both partners is emotionally and, sometimes, physically damaging to the other.
-It's characterised by a pattern of negativity, disrespect, and control, leaving one or both individuals feeling drained, insecure, and unhappy.
+It's characterised by a pattern of negativity, disrespect, and control, leaving one or both individuals feeling drained, insecure and unhappy.

 It's important to remember that toxicity isn't always obvious.
 It can manifest in subtle ways, making it difficult to recognise, especially if you're deeply invested in the relationship.